montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Identify the Right Court

-To obtain records in person, interested parties will need to visit the courthouse where the case was filed depending on whether the crime is a felony, misdemeanor or infraction.
+To obtain records in person, interested parties must visit the courthouse where the case was filed, depending on whether the crime is a felony, misdemeanor, or infraction.
 Like other states, Montana’s criminal court system spreads criminal cases across different courts, depending on the nature of the crime.
 Some of these include:

-• Felony cases: Most cases are heard at District Courts
+• Felony cases: Most cases are heard at the District Courts

-• Misdemeanors: Most cases heard at district courts or justice courts
+• Misdemeanors: Most cases are heard at district courts or justice courts

-• Ordinance violations: Most cases heard at city courts, municipal courts, or justice courts
+• Ordinance violations: Most cases are heard at city courts, municipal courts, or justice courts

-• Juvenile cases: Most cases filed at the district court
+• Juvenile cases: Most cases are filed at the district court

-• Traffic and infraction cases: May be filed at the municipal court, justice court or city court.
+• Traffic and infraction cases may be filed at the municipal, justice, or city courts.

 Step 2: Gather All Relevant Information

 Once the location of the record has been confirmed, inquirers will need to gather case-specific information unique to the case.
-These include details such as the case number, names of the parties involved in the case, the approximate filing date, the date the case was closed, the appellate case number (if applicable), and the name of the presiding judge.
+These include details such as the case number, names of the parties involved, the approximate filing date, the date the case was closed, the appellate case number (if applicable), and the name of the presiding judge.

 Step 3: Request the Record

 In-person requests must be made to the record custodian during official working hours.
 Most courthouses provide application forms to simplify the request process.
-Courthouses may also provide an E-lobby service where requesters can electronically sign in to self serve and further reduce wait time.
+Courthouses may also provide an E-lobby service where requesters can electronically sign in to self-serve, reducing wait time.

 Step 4: Provide Identification and Fee Requirements